Tag Archives: #TaxReturns

 No Statutory Dues Certificate A “no statutory dues certificate” is a document that confirms the absence of any outstanding statutory obligations or dues owed by an individual or organization.
 It serves as a declaration that all required statutory payments, such as taxes, fees, penalties, or other financial liabilities, have been duly settled.
 While… Read More »

-Asset depreciation: Can Assets be Depreciated ?
+Can Assets be Depreciated?

 No statutory dues certificate by Chartered Accountant?